-6. Choose Leatherette instead of real leather.
+6. Decide on Leatherette instead of real leather.
 This has the same look and feel as natural leather, but is made without any impact on animals.

 7. Put on Quality instead of quantity.
 Long-term it pays to invest in high-quality fashion, as it is more durable than fast fashion.

-8. Invest in a timeless or unisex design that can be passed on from generation to generation.
+8. Invest in timeless or unisex design that can be passed on from generation to generation.

 Buy, sell, borrow, trade, repair - do everything except throw away

 9. Visit local thrift stores instead of shopping in mainstream chains.
-Here you will find exceptional one-offs and vintage parts from renowned designers.
+Here you will find extraordinary one-offs and vintage items from renowned designers.

 10. Are you invited to a certain event (possibly even with a motto) and will you never wear your planned outfit again?
-On such occasions you can rent or borrow costumes, evening dressing rooms and individual items Accessories just out.
+On such occasions, you can rent or borrow costumes, evening dressing rooms and individual accessories.

 11. Lend clothes to your friends that you don't currently like or give away bad purchases.